carpentries-incubator/reproducible-publications-quarto/_episodes/02-basic-rstudio.md

 > When you click the **Knit** button a document will be generated that includes both content as well as the output of any embedded R code chunks within the document.
 You can embed an R code chunk like this:
 > ```
 >> ## SOLUTION
 >> `##` is a heading, `**` is to bold enclosed text, and `<>` is for hyperlinks.
 >> Don't worry about this too much right now!
-This is an example of R Markdown syntax for styling, you won't need it if you stick to the visual editor, but it is recommended to get at least a basic understanding of R Markdown syntax if you plan to work with `.rmd` documents frequently.
+This is an example of R Markdown syntax for styling, you won't need it if you stick to the visual editor, but it is recommended to get at least a basic understanding of R Markdown syntax if you plan to work with `.Rmd` documents frequently.
 > {: .solution}
 {: .challenge}